Triplett leads Sanford International in windy Sioux Falls

-SIOUX FALLS, S.D. — Kirk Triplett shot a 4-under 66 in windy conditions Friday to take a one-shot lead in the opening round of the Sanford International.
+SIOUX FALLS, S.D. — Kirk Triplett birdied two of his last three holes for a 4-under 66 in strong gusts Friday to take a one-shot lead after one round of the Sanford International on the PGA Tour Champions.

-Triplett, a winner in March at the Hoag Classic for his seventh PGA Tour Champions title, entered 10th in the Charles Schwab Cup money standings.
+Triplett, who won in March and leads the circuit with four runner-up finishes this year, was among only four players to have just one bogey on their cards.

-Paul Broadhurst and Tom Gillis shot 67 on a day when a dozen players in the 78-man field broke par at Minnehaha Country Club.
-Woody Austin was alone in fourth after a 68.
+Scoring at Minnehaha Country Club was so low last year that it was the third-easiest course on the PGA Tour Champions.
+That wasn’t the case on Friday in warm temperatures with gusts out of the south up to 30 mph.

 “It’s windy, but if you played a practice round on Tuesday, it’s the exact same conditions we had on Tuesday except the course is a touch firmer,” Triplett said.
 “Some really hard holes, but some other holes are playing easier as well.”